jhrcook/100DaysOfPython/README.md

 I learned about training one AE at a time and then assembling a stacked AE from those.
 We then covered other types of stacked AE inclduing Convolutional AE and Recurrent AE.
 We finished for the day learning about other constraints for training AE such as adding Gaussian noise or using dropout to introduce noise to the training and forcing sparsity using L1 or KL divergence regularization.

+**Day 117 - February 21, 2020:**
+I learned about Variational AE and used the Functional API of Keras to build and train one.